dobe0002/umn-web-template-react/README.md

 React versions of the University of Minnesota web template items that can easily be included into a React-based application as npm packages.
 Currently the following are available:

 - UmnHeader - Contains the institutional, maroon header with search bar.
-- AppBanner - Simple orange application banner.
+Also contains an optional application banner.
 - UmnFooter - Contains the institutional text footer with copyright statement and privacy policy link.

 ---